Great Recession Retrospective: Retirement Plans in United States, 2007 to 2012

 November 2012 Transamerica Center for Retirement Studies

-The research also brings to light opportunities to improve the current retirement system that can significantly and positively impact employees’ ability to achieve retirement readiness without necessarily requiring sweeping legislation or widespread reforms.
+Based on findings of the Annual Transamerica Retirement Survey, the research and multi-year trend analysis bring to light opportunities and ways to improve the current retirement system.
+These opportunities could significantly and positively impact workers' ability to save, invest, and, ultimately, achieve retirement readiness.
+Moreover, many of the these opportunities can be realized without sweeping legislation or widespread reforms.